mireq/reportlab-qr-code/README.rst

 Smaller output

-First lorem ipsum paragraph products using reportlab-qrcode vector image with size 181 418 bytes.
+First paragraph of Lorem ipsum products using reportlab-qrcode vector image with size 181 418 bytes.
 My code with produces only 34 131 bytes (81% reduction in size).